wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-flutter/fme-flutter-storage.md

 metadata:
   robots: index
 ---
-Mobile SDKs for feature management and experimentation are designed to operate efficiently on Flutter applications.
+Mobile SDKs for Feature Experimentation are designed to operate efficiently on Flutter applications.
 Mobile SDKs utilize built-in storage to manage feature flags and experimentation data.

 ## Purpose of Storage